Muhammad-Ashraf9/PD/RWD/RWD-Day1.md

 > compass transpiler
 > vscode live sass compiler

 > [!warning] Edit only in the scss file, not in the css file.
 The css file is generated from the scss file.
-If you edit the css file, your changes will be overwritten when the scss file is compiled.
+If you edit the css file, your changes will be overwritten when the scss file is transpiled.

 > [!example] Sass file extension:
 >